 Data regarding vaccination – including vaccination rates by community and the percentage of Covid-19 cases in both vaccinated and unvaccinated people – is reported on the GNWT’s Covid-19 dashboard.

 By November 2, the territorial government said the NWT was “moving out of the outbreak.”
 On November 4, the territory marked its first day without new cases since early August.
-The first four-day period without cases came from November 26 to 29.
+The first four-day period without cases since the fall outbreak began came from November 26 to 29.